mobizt/ESP-Mail-Client/README.md

 The library was tested and works well with ESP32s, ESP8266s, SAMD21s based modules.

-This library was developed to replace the deprecated ESP32 Mail Client library with more options and features, better reliability and also conforms to the RFC standards.

 This library has built-in WiFi client and aim to be full functionality Email client that can send, read and get Email notification without other indirect Email proxy services needed.